 The first, could be you have the course currently hidden.
 To unhide a course:

-The second reason could be your instructor isn’t using Sakai for your class, or the site is being used but hasn’t been Published (brought online) yet.
-Send your instructor a friendly email and ask if they plan to use Sakai and state that you cannot see the course site.
+The second reason could be that your instructor isn’t using Canvas for your class, or the site is being used but hasn’t been Published (brought online) yet.
+Send your instructor a friendly email and ask if they plan to use Canvas and state that you cannot see the course site.
 They should respond quickly.
 You can find email addresses for instructors through the Bradley Directory.